se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 <br>

 -----
-### Now that you have written your first program, let's introduce some features so you can further extend your Vue project!<br>
+Now that you have written your first program, let's introduce some features so you can further extend your Vue project!<br>

-### Vue's Features
+## VueJs Features

 1. **Mutating of data in the DOM**<br>
     In Vue, the state of the data can be directly modified.